-An endpoint is performing DNS lookups that are failing at an excessively high rate when compared to its peer group.
-This alert might be symptomatic of malware (a bot or a worm) that is trying to connect to its command and control servers.
+The endpoint is performing DNS lookups that are failing at an excessively high rate when compared to its peer group.
+This alert might be symptomatic of malware that is trying to connect to its command and control (C2) servers.

-In order to maintain and control a pool of compromised machines, attackers will frequently deploy a command and control server that is running outside of your network.
-This server runs on one or more domains that can eventually be identified and blacklisted.
-To avoid this, malware will sometimes use Domain Generation Algorithms (DGA) that produce many different domain names every day.
+The attacker's C2 server runs on one or more domains that can eventually be identified and blacklisted.
+To avoid this, malware will sometimes use Domain Generation Algorithms (DGA) that produce many domain names every day.
 Because only a few of these domains are ever registered, the installed malware must blindly try to access each generated domain name in an effort to locate an active one.

 Communicate with malware running on your network for the purpose of controlling malware activities, performing software updates on the malware, or for taking inventory of infected machines.

-- Make sure the endpoint is configured properly for your DNS servers.
+Make sure the endpoint is configured properly for your DNS servers.
 For example, make sure it is configured to use the correct DNS IP address, and that the IP address is not for a firewalled DNS server.
-Misconfigured DNS clients can result in a large number of failed lookups, which will result in a false-positive for this alert.
+Misconfigured DNS clients can result in many failed lookups, which will result in a false-positive for this alert.